Palfore/Pybiosis/README.md

     def beep():
         winsound.Beep(1000, 200)

-    def main():
+    def main(args):
         pybiosis.load()
         pybiosis.Device.compile_all()
     ```
-    You can also create decorators in other python files in the  `PYBIOSIS_USER_PATH` (eg: games.py).
+    You can also create decorators in other python files in the  `PYBIOSIS_USER_PATH` (eg: games.py), and they will also get registered.
-5. Run the command `python -m pybiosis` (`bb` is also registered as an alias, see `setup.py`) to compile your functions in the command prompt with administrator privileges.
-Repeat this any time you add new functions.
+4. Run the python command `import pybiosis; pybiosis.Device.compile_all()` to compile your functions.
+You may also need admin privileges.
+5. For the CLI, run `python -m pybiosis` (`pybiosis` and `bb` are also registered aliases, see `setup.py`).
+This will run `main(sys.argv)` in your driver file, which you can use to run a custom CLI.

 ## Limitations
 1. Most of this functionality is tested on Windows.